eslint/eslint/docs/rules/no-misspelled-length.md

-# Prevents misspelling the 'length' property on strings and arrays. (no-misspelled-length)
+# Prevents misspelling the 'length' property. (no-misspelled-length)

 Please describe the origin of the rule here.